winnie9197/The-Coding-School-projects/README.md

 # Coding projects for codeConnects

-This is a collection of projects made during my time at The Coding School, a 501(c)(3) Public Charity. codeCOnnects is a program which aims to empower traditionally underrepresented middle and high school students (Girls / Minorities / Students with learning disabilities / Rural communities / Low socioeconomic students) in the field of computer science.
+This is a collection of projects made during my time at The Coding School, a 501(c)(3) Public Charity.

+codeConnects is a program which aims to empower traditionally underrepresented middle and high school students (Girls / Minorities / Students with learning disabilities / Rural communities / Low socioeconomic students) in the field of computer science.

 ## Topics covered in this repository: